Actor Jonathan Majors avoids prison for assaulting ex-girlfriend - ExBulletin

 Jabbari said Majors led her to believe the two were in a romantic relationship, but in reality he isolated her from the rest of the world and cut her off from family and friends.

-Rather than own up to his actions, Majors openly criticized the court proceedings, launching a high-profile public relations campaign that included a nationally televised interview, Assistant District Attorney Kelli Galloway added, while she argued for a sentence of violence counseling for Majors.
+Rather than acknowledge his actions, Majors openly criticized the court proceedings, launching a “high-profile public relations campaign” that included a nationally televised interview, added then-Assistant District Attorney Kelli Galloway. that she was advocating for a violence counseling sentence for Majors.

 Majors claimed the 31-year-old British dancer was the attacker, falling into a jealous rage after reading a text message from another woman on his phone.
 He maintained that he was only trying to get his phone back and get safely away from Jabbari.

 Majors had hoped his two-week criminal trial would prove him right.
-In a television interview shortly after his conviction, he said he deserves a second chance.
+In a television interview shortly after his conviction, he said he deserved a second chance.

 Lawyers for the majors declined to respond to the complaints, saying only that they were preparing to file counterclaims against Jabbari.